 Basically we just eat our way through the city every.single.time.
 I’m not complaining though.

 We had the BEST Belgian Waffle I’ve ever had!
 I was so jealous that their waffles were so much better than the waffles I made at home so I was on a mission to up my game and do some research when I got home.
+This authenic Belgian waffle recipe is the best if I do say so myself.

 I searched the internet, did a lot of research, and looked at more Belgian Waffle recipes than I can count.
 I found the secret…